Reading time: 4 minutes

 Authority and responsibility usually are inseparable, as they are in covenant.
 For example, we must avoid doing whatever slanders his name (1 Tim.
 6:1).
 This parallels a command from the old covenant, that Israel must not misuse God’s name, which means not doing what dishonors him (Exod.
 20:7).
 We take God’s name by entering covenant with him but if we refuse to do what he intends, have we not dishonored him?
 Especially if our conduct misrepresents his nature or damages people’s impression of him?
 In covenant, we must focus on him and always do what honors him.
 This suggests in part that we should only use our covenant authority to serve his interests, because selfishness violates covenant.

-Jesus, the Son of God, became like us and used his authority to liberate us from sin and spiritual death.
 We use family names or terms that reflect our covenant relationship with God.
-As God’s children and heirs, we have authority to represent him, act in his behalf, participate in his kingdom and do his work as Jesus did.
+As God’s children and heirs, we have authority to represent him, act in his behalf, participate in his kingdom, and do his work as Jesus did.